 Water temperature data recorded at 10-minute intervals from 2007 to 2014 were obtained from BC Hydro's MCR Physical Habitat Monitoring Program (CLBMON-15a).
 Data from 2007 to 2013 were from Station 2 and data from 2014 were from Station 2AS because data from Station 2 were not available.
 The two stations are at the same general location approximately 4 km downstream of REV (RKm 234.0) but Station 2 is installed in a stand-pipe on the shore whereas Station 2AS is attached to an anchor on the substrate.
-The two stations are thought to be within 0.2°C (ONA and LGL Ltd., pers. comm., March 22, 2015).
+The two stations are thought to be within 0.2°C (ONA and LGL Ltd., personal communication, March 22, 2015).
+Water temperature for 2015 was obtained from BC Hydro's "REV TR2" monitoring station, which is located on the left bank near the golf course downstream of Big Eddy.
+Data were obtained from the REV TR2 station because 2015 data from the CLBMON-15a program had not yet been downloaded.
 Temperature data throughout this report are presented as daily mean values.